binghuan-li/Notes-and-Formula-Sheets/README.md

 - [Formula Summary for Probability and Statistics](https://binghuan.li/Notes/files/Probability_and_Statistics_formula_summary.pdf)
 - [Weekly summary sheets for Physiological Fluid Mechanics](https://binghuan.li/Notes/files/BIOE60009/)

-Much of this work was assisted by [Peter Xie](https://profiles.stanford.edu/peter-xie) and benefited from careful review and feedback from peers, mainly my coursemates.
-Note that some figures are adapted from copyrighted materials.
+## Acknowledgement
+Much of the work above benefited from the assistance of [Peter Xie (Stanford University)](https://profiles.stanford.edu/peter-xie).
+The author also acknowledges the review and constructive feedback provided by module leaders and peers, particularly coursemates and academic representatives in the Class of 2023, which contributed to the continuous refinement of the manuscripts.

 ---

 ![by-nc](https://binghuan.li/_include/imgs/by-nc.svg)

 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
+Figures adapted from external copyrighted materials retain their original attribution and associated credits.